How to Butcher a Deer Hind Quarter *EVERY CUT EXPLAINED*

 You are now left with the sirloin butt.

-Allie uses vacuum sealer rolls to make customizable bag sizes, however, Avid Armor also has pre-cut vacuum bags and chamber pouches that can be used.
-The GS41 chamber can fit a bag size up to 10”x16”.
+While Allie prefers vacuum sealer rolls for customizable bag sizes, Avid Armor also offers pre-cut vacuum bags and chamber pouches compatible with the GS41, accommodating bag sizes up to 10”x16”.

 Follow Outdoors Allie (Allie D'Andrea) for more hunting and outdoors related content!